MGHollander/zsh-dotfiles/README.md

 ## To do

 - Add a list with all functionalies included in the dotfiles.
 Describe things that happen in files that do not have aliases or functions, but do have useful functionalities (.bash_prompt, .exports, etc.).
+- Check if the original dotfiles contain an installer and (re)add this to my version.
+Also add new stuff such as bash-completion (via Homebrew) and drush.
+Maybe run `brew services list` to see what is installed via Homebrew.